 I can’t take care of an animal anymore.
 What’s the process for bringing it to TCHS?

-We recommend you make an appointment to bring your pet in.
+We require that you make an appointment to bring your pet in.
 We schedule appointments to ensure that we have adequate space for incoming animals.
 Occasionally we will ask that you schedule out for a later date if all of our kennels are filled.
-If you cannot wait until the specified date, we will do our best to accommodate you.
 If it’s possible for TCHS to assist you in keeping your animal, we want to help.
 Please ask us about pet tips and resources.

 Why does TCHS charge to surrender animals?